canidlogic/skald/README.md

     Unique-URL: http://www.example.com/2021/my-document/draft-2

+Note (3): The `Email` `Website` `Phone` and `Mailing` fields are optionally used to attach contact information metadata.
+The `Email` should be a valid e-mail address, the `Website` should be a valid website, and the `Phone` should be a valid phone number in international format, but these formats are not verified.
+The `Mailing` field is for an international mailing address _including_ the person or organization as the first line.
+For multiline mailing addresses, each line should be a separate metadata declaration, for example:

+    Mailing: Jane Smith
+    Mailing: 123 Main Street
+    Mailing: Anytown NY 10010
+    Mailing: USA

-Note (3): For the `Creator` and `Contributor` keywords, if the value assigned to them contains no `;` semicolon characters, then it is assumed that the person is in an `aut` (Author) role, and that there is no special sorted version of the name.
+Note (4): For the `Creator` and `Contributor` keywords, if the value assigned to them contains no `;` semicolon characters, then it is assumed that the person is in an `aut` (Author) role, and that there is no special sorted version of the name.
 Otherwise, the value must contain exactly two `;` semicolon characters, which divides the value into three fields.
 Each field is trimmed of leading and trailing whitespace.
 The first field is a three-letter role code (case-insensitive), the second field is the regular name of the person, and the third field is the name of the person in sorting order.
 For example:

     Contributor: ill; Jim Smith; Smith, Jim